What can I expect when I get my period?

 There's no way to know exactly when you'll get your first period.
 One day, you’ll see blood in your underwear or on your sheets, and boom — there it is!
 There may be signs of your first period (like cramps, bloating, or pimples), but this doesn’t happen for everyone.

 It’s totally normal to be anxious or curious about getting your period, but try not to stress about it too much.
 Everyone’s body is different, so everyone starts their periods at different times.
-You never know when it’s going to show up, so carrying a tampon or pad in your bag can help you feel more ready for when your first period comes.
+You never know when it’s going to show up, so carrying a tampon, period underwear, or a pad in your bag can help you feel more ready for when your first period comes.

 How do I know if my period is coming?